Amintore Fanfani: Early political career

-Upon his return to Italy, he joined the newly founded Christian Democracy (DC), of which his friend Dossetti was serving as deputy secretary.
+Upon his return to Italy, Fanfani joined the newly founded DC, of which his friend Dossetti was serving as deputy secretary.
 He was as one of the youngest party leaders and a protégé of Alcide De Gasperi, the undisputed leader of the party for the following decade.
-Fanfani represented a particular ideological position, that of conservative Catholics who favoured socio-economic interventionism, which was very influential in the 1950s and 1960s but which gradually lost its appeal.
-"Capitalism requires such a dread of loss," he once wrote, "such a forgetfulness of human brotherhood, such a certainty that a man's neighbour is merely a customer to be gained or a rival to be overthrown, and all these are inconceivable in the Catholic conception [...]
+Fanfani represented a particular ideological position, that of conservative Catholics who favoured socio-economic interventionism, which was very influential in the 1950s and 1960s but gradually lost its appeal.
+He once wrote: "Capitalism requires such a dread of loss, such a forgetfulness of human brotherhood, such a certainty that a man's neighbour is merely a customer to be gained or a rival to be overthrown, and all these are inconceivable in the Catholic conception ...
 There is an unbridgeable gulf between the Catholic and the capitalist conception of life."
-Private economic initiative, in his view, was justifiable only if harnessed to the common good.
+In his view, private economic initiative was justifiable only if harnessed to the common good.

-In the 1946 election, he was elected to the Constituent Assembly for the constituency of Siena–Arezzo–Grosseto, which would remain his political stronghold for all his career.
-As a constituent, he was appointed in the Commission that drafted the text of the new Republican Constitution.
+In the 1946 Italian general election, Fanfani was elected to the Constituent Assembly for the constituency of Siena–Arezzo–Grosseto, which would remain his political stronghold for all his career.
+As a constituent, he was appointed in the commission that drafted the text of the new republican Italian Constitution.
 The first article of the new constitution reflected Fanfani's philosophy.
-He proposed an article, which read: "Italy is a democratic republic founded on labor."
-After two years, in the 1948 general election, he was elected to the Italian Chamber of Deputies, with more than 35,000 votes.
+He proposed an article, which read "Italy is a democratic republic founded on labor".
+In the 1948 Italian general election, he was elected to the Chamber of Deputies, with more than 35,000 votes.

 Under De Gasperi, Fanfani took on a succession of ministries.
 From June 1947 until January 1950, he served as Minister of Labour; while from July 1951 to July 1953, he was Minister of Agriculture, and from July 1953 to January 1954 he served as Minister of the Interior in the caretaker government of Giuseppe Pella.
 As Minister of Labour, he developed the so-called "Fanfani house" program for government-built workers' homes and put 200,000 of Italy's unemployed to work on a reforestation program.
 As Minister of Agriculture, he set in motion much of the Christian Democrats' land reform program.

-"He can keep going for 36 hours on catnaps, apples and a few sips of water," according to a news report in Time magazine.
-Once, when someone proposed Fanfani for yet another ministry, De Gasperi refused.
-"If I keep on appointing Fanfani to various ministries," he said, "I am sure that one of these days I will open the door to my study and find Fanfani sitting at my desk."
+According to a news report in Time magazine, "He can keep going for 36 hours on catnaps, apples and a few sips of water", and when someone proposed Fanfani for another ministry, De Gasperi refused, stating: "If I keep on appointing Fanfani to various ministries, I am sure that one of these days I will open the door to my study and find Fanfani sitting at my desk."